chenlvtang/NodeJs-/README.md

 8-bit pub: ⭐⭐⭐⭐⭐ (I didn't do it.
 Because it needs Mysql && SMTP && Linux, why don't there are a Dockerfile.
 SAD....)

 hardjs: ⭐⭐⭐⭐ (The origin Dockerfile had some problems, which wasted me a lot of time.
 I deleted the aliyun mirrors, and changed the mysql to mariadb, and it finally work.
 But it still failed in the Ubuntu, when i ran it in Kali, ohhhhh, Success.
-The EXP failed with unknow reason....but I think the exp's logc is right. )
+The EXP failed with unknow reason....but I think the exp's logic is right. )

+thejs: ⭐⭐⭐⭐ (if u had finished hardjs, this challenge will be very easy)